izikeros/blog/content/posts/notes/ripgrep_rg.md

 ---
-Title: Notes on using ripgrep for projects with python, jupyter (ipynb) notebooks and markdown files
-Slug: notes-on-using-ripgrep-for-projects-with-python-jupyter-ipynb-notebooks-and
+Category: note
 Date: 2024-09-13
 Modified: 2024-09-13
+Slug: notes-on-using-ripgrep-for-projects-with-python-jupyter-ipynb-notebooks-and
 Status: published
+Summary: Learn how to effectively use ripgrep (rg) for searching Python, Jupyter notebook (.ipynb), and Markdown (.md) files with various options like file type specificity, context display, and pattern matching.
+ai_summary: true
+Title: Notes on using ripgrep for projects with python, jupyter (ipynb) notebooks and markdown files
 tags:
   - ripgrep
   - grep